-Gangtok, the capital of Sikkim and the largest town of the state is a place covered with greenery and mighty Himalayas at the backdrop.
+Gangtok, the capital of Sikkim and the largest town of the state is a place covered with greenery and the mighty Himalayas at the backdrop.
 This town in the hills is the perfect place to rejuvenate and experience nature to the fullest.
 Wrapped by the greater Himalayas, Gangtok enjoys a yearlong temperate climate.
 The climate is predominantly subtropical highland climate due to its elevation and sheltered environment.
-There are five seasons like any other hill station, summer, and monsoon, autumn, winter and spring.
-Located at an elevation of 1650m, the town is located on sides of the hill and flanked on east and west by two narrow strips primarily Roro Chu and Ranikhola.
+There are five seasons like any other hill station, summer, and monsoon, autumn, winter, and spring.
+Located at an elevation of 1650m, the town is located on sides of the hill and flanked on east and west by two narrow strips, primarily Roro Chu and Ranikhola.

-Gangtok being the largest town of this tiny state of Sikkim is the main center for hospitality and tourism industry.
+Gangtok being the largest town in this tiny state of Sikkim is the main center for hospitality and tourism industry.
 However, with the coming of Thomson Digital, the door opened for MNCs to start their venture in this town.
-Another added benefit for trade in this town is the nearby availability of Nathula Pass.
-This works as the primary route for the trade of fir, wool and spice with Tibet.
-In addition, with coming of IT companies like Cyber help India, the gate for Information Technology and similar companies opened.
-These firms offer services ranging from digital marketing to development, graphic design to mobile app design and development.
+Another added benefit for trade in this town is the nearby availability of Nathu La Pass.
+This works as the primary route for the trade of fir, wool, and spice with Tibet.
+In addition, with coming of IT companies like Cyber Help India, the gate for Information Technology and similar companies opened.
+These firms offer services ranging from Digital Marketing to Development, Graphic Design to Mobile App Design and Development.

 The Silk Route has been one of the main ways to encourage trade between India and Tibet.
-The natural beauty of this town makes it one of the major earners for state in terms of tourism.
+The natural beauty of this town makes it one of the major earners for the state in terms of Tourism.
 Due to its mountainous terrains, there is no train or air route but the town is well connected with Siliguri and Bagdogra through roadways.
-However, with much of trade scope and commercial developments, Gangtok is soon become one of the prominent hill stations in terms of trade and commerce.
+However, with much scope for trade and commercial developments, Gangtok is soon become one of the prominent hill stations in terms of trade and commerce.